Donald Trump Praises Elijah Cummings After Attacking The Politician For Months

-Donald Trump issued a tweet on Thursday morning expressing condolences for the death of Representative Elijah Cummings.
+Donald Trump issued a tweet on Thursday morning expressing condolences for the death of Maryland Rep. Elijah Cummings.
 The message is a stark contrast to the president’s usual messages about the Democratic lawmaker, which usually feature racially-charged insults and criticism about his work.

-According to The Hill, the chairman of the House Oversight and Reform Committee was was one Trump’s most outspoken critics, and one of the three people leading the impeachment inquiry into Trump.
+According to The Hill, the chairman of the House Oversight and Reform Committee was one Trump’s most outspoken critics and one of the three people leading the impeachment inquiry into the president.
 The pair frequently clashed over the summer as Trump slammed Cummings and his home district, which includes Baltimore, and accused the Congressional leader of failing his constituents.

 But on Thursday, Trump’s tone was gracious and somber.